 Go to Top

 Well-established and sustained program to make bicycling and walking to school easier and more appealing to encourage healthy and active lifestyles from an early age.
-Assists local communities create SRTS programs by providing trainings, technical assistance, and resources.
+Assists local communities with creating SRTS programs by providing trainings, technical assistance, and resources.

 Original research on why Safe Routes benefits the entire community